chunkyen/rtmp-nginx-docker-lab/instructions/Lab01 Video Streaming using  RTMP with NGINX on Windows Server Container.md

 You should see an nginx1 page

+*Note: If the page failed to load, check if Windows Firewall is disabled.
+You can also dobule check by attaching an cmd to the running container and ping from the container to the host and vice versa.*

 Browse to http://localhost:8081 and you should see an nginx2 page.

 If you browse to http://localhost you should see either the nginx1 or nginx2 page because the nginx-lb is distributing to the 2 backend nginx containers using round robin.
 You might need to refresh multiple times or close the browser and start again to see the result.